UteNation - Grading the Utes: Preseason

 Grading the Utes: Preseason

-Yes, it’s a couple months later than normal, and yes, it will only be seven games plus a bowl game, but football season is finally back for the Utes.
-The team returns plenty of experience along the offensive side of the ball, but the defense will be a work in progress, especially given some recent revelations from this week's depth chart.
+Yes, it’s a couple months later than normal, and yes, it will only be seven games plus a bowl game, but football season is finally back for the University of Utah.
+The Utes return plenty of experience along the offensive side of the ball, but the defense will be a work in progress, especially given some recent revelations to the depth chart—albeit, intriguing ones.

 How do the Utes stack up this year?
 Let's take a look: